Demographics of Lebanon: The sectarian system

-Lebanon's religious divisions are extremely complicated, and the country is made up by a multitude of religious groupings.
-The ecclesiastical and demographic patterns of the sects and denominations are complex.
-Divisions and rivalries between groups date back as far as 15 centuries, and still are a factor today.
+Lebanon's religious divisions are complex, and the country is made up by a multitude of religious groupings.
+While rivalries among local elites existed earlier, the political order in Mount Lebanon before the mid-19th century was largely structured through hierarchical patronage networks rather than sectarian ideology.
+Scholars argue that modern sectarianism emerged in the mid-19th century at the intersection of the Egyptian occupation (1831–1840), the decline of the Shihab emirate, the Ottoman Tanzimat reforms, and increased European intervention.

 The pattern of settlement has changed little since the 7th century, but instances of civil strife and ethnic cleansing, most recently during the Lebanese Civil War, has brought some important changes to the religious map of the country.
 (See also History of Lebanon.)

 Lebanon has by far the largest proportion of Christians of any Middle Eastern country, but both Christians and Muslims are sub-divided into many splinter sects and denominations.
 Population statistics are highly controversial.
 The various denominations and sects each have vested interests in inflating their own numbers.
 Shias, Sunnis, Maronites and Eastern Orthodox (the four largest denominations) all often claim that their particular religious affiliation holds a majority in the country, adding up to over 150% of the total population, even before counting the other denominations.
 One of the rare things that most Lebanese religious leaders will agree on is to avoid a new general census, for fear that it could trigger a new round of denominational conflict.
 The last official census was performed in 1932.

 Religion has traditionally been of overriding importance in defining the Lebanese population.
 Dividing state power between the religious denominations and sects, and granting religious authorities judicial power, dates back to Ottoman times (the millet system).
 The practice was reinforced during French mandate, when Christian groups were granted privileges.
 This system of government, while partly intended as a compromise between sectarian demands, has caused tensions that still dominate Lebanese politics to this day.

 The Christian population majority is believed to have ended in the early 1970s, but government leaders would agree to no change in the political power balance.
 This led to Muslim demands for increased representation, and the constant sectarian tension slid into violent conflict in 1958 (prompting U.S. intervention) and again in the grueling Lebanese Civil War, in 1975–90.